 Buying on the web, mail order or from home

-On top of all the other protections described above, there are major advantages to buying on the web, mail order, or simply from home.
+On top of all the other protections described above, there are major advantages to buying on the web, mail order, or from home.

 |RETURN REASONS ALLOWED|